The List of Tom Petty Albums in Order of Release Date

 How many albums does Tom Petty have?

-The discography of Tom Petty, who was an American singer, songwriter and musician.
-Petty released 13 studio albums as the lead singer of Tom Petty and the Heartbreakers in addition to three solo albums.
+Tom Petty released Thirteen (13) studio albums as the lead singer of Tom Petty and the Heartbreakers, two with supergroup the Traveling Wilburys and two with his first band (and later, side project) Mudcrutch, in addition to three solo albums.

-All Tom Petty Albums in Order: Check Out The List of Tom Petty Albums in Order of Release Here!
+The List of Tom Petty Albums in Order of Release Date

 Here is the list of Tom Petty Album in Order of Release Date: